Wiki · Concept · Last reviewed June 25, 2026

 Definition

 The draft defines a browser-based application as an application dynamically downloaded and executed in a web browser, usually JavaScript, and often called a single-page application or SPA.
-That matters because the OAuth client, the user interface, third-party scripts, browser storage, extensions, and possibly an AI browser agent all occupy the same security neighborhood.
+That matters because the OAuth client, the user interface, third-party scripts, browser storage, extensions, service workers, and possibly an AI browser agent all occupy the same security neighborhood.

 How It Works